mlrun/mlrun/docs/change-log/index.md

 ### Breaking changes

-The behavior of ingest with aggregation changed in v1.3.0.
+- The behavior of ingest with aggregation changed in v1.3.0.
 Now, when you ingest a "timestamp" column, it returns `<class 'pandas._libs.tslibs.timestamps.Timestamp'>`.
 Previously, it returned `<class 'str'>`

+- Storey online target (over Redis only) upgrading from 1.2.x to 1.3.0

 ### Closed issues
 - Can now pickle a class inside an mlrun function.
 [View in Git](https://github.com/mlrun/mlrun/pull/??